-After years of operations and hospital stays immediately following his release, Toine then spent five more years in a sanatorium, healing from wounds, tuberculosis and starvation.
+After several operations and hospital stays, following his release from the final camp, Toine spent five more years in a sanatorium, healing from wounds, tuberculosis and starvation.
 The psychological wounds took longer.
-He swore that he’d never speak English again because the man who had abducted him and handed him over to the Nazis had spoken English.
+He swore that he’d never speak English again, because the man who had abducted him and handed him over to the Nazis had spoken English.

 Toine kept that promise for fifty years, until his son married an American.
 In order to communicate with me in the first months before I learned Dutch, Toine had to break his vow.
 It meant switching back to love.
 It meant choosing love over hurt, rage, bitterness and defeatist perspectives.